nrwl/nx/docs/shared/recipes/local-generators.md

 └── tsconfig.base.json
 ```

-The `index.ts` provides an entry point to the generator.
+The `generator.ts` provides an entry point to the generator.
 The file contains a function that is called to perform manipulations on a tree that represents the file system.
 The `schema.json` provides a description of the generator, available options, validation information, and default values.

 The initial generator function creates a library.